groundsgg/grounds-dev/README.md

 # Grounds Development Infrastructure (grounds-dev) 🚀

-A local development infrastructure that provisions a k3d Kubernetes cluster with PostgreSQL, Agones (game server hosting), and Open Match (matchmaking).
+A local development infrastructure that provisions a k3d Kubernetes cluster with PostgreSQL and Agones (game server hosting).

 ## 🎯 Quick Start